jamie120/ms4-wild-mile/testing.md

 * Verify the page loads responsively on all device sizes. - :white_check_mark:
 * Verify only logged admin/superusers can access the 'add_product' template -:white_check_mark:
 * Verify form validation prevents user from submitting the form with errors -:white_check_mark:
-* Verfify that once the form is submitted and validated, the user is redirected to the newly created product - rendering the product_detail template -:white_check_mark:
+* Verify that once the form is submitted and validated, the user is redirected to the newly created product - rendering the product_detail template -:white_check_mark:

 # **Edit Product Page**
 * Verify the page loads responsively on all device sizes. - :white_check_mark: